nodejs/node/CODE_OF_CONDUCT.md

 ## Bad actors

-All contributors to Node.js tacitly agree to abide by both the letter and spirit of the [Code of Conduct][].
+All contributors to Node.js tacitly agree to abide by both the letter and spirit of the Code of Conduct.
 Failure, or unwillingness, to do so will result in contributions being respectfully declined.

 A *bad actor* is someone who repeatedly violates the *spirit* of the Code of